thatcatcamp/purr2purrsdk/README.md

 ## concept

-Purr2Purr uses NFC tokens to provide interactivity to camps and artists.
+Purr2Purr uses NFC tokens and small LIDAR sensors to provide interactivity to camps and artists.
 There is no requirement to code to use Purr2Purr - there is an Android app that will interact with tokens.
 Optionally - camps may upload data or digital items, but it requires preregistration and a certificate exchange.
 Once home - Burners can download items and see their 'history' on the Playa for a limited time.

 See the documentation for uploading for more details.

+The LIDAR interface is also documented in a separate markdown.

 Tokens are per year and are distributed at participating camps, but contain no personal information.
 Camps _should_ write the following records - each record